 RAUJA PALANG SHAHID :- IN THE SHADOW OF THE SWORD

-A tomb with a dome shaped roof.(Note that this tomb is not of Palang Shahid.)
+1) A mosque 2) A tomb with a dome shaped roof.(Note that this tomb is not of Palang Shahid.)
 3) The main Tomb of Palang Shahid.

 Beautiful geometric designs and some figures are engraved on the four ornate pillars of the Chauki .These figures might be of Hindu deities.
 These figures aren’t very clearly visible because of the thick coats of paint above them.
 Another thing that caught my attention was the poster on this mazar.
 On the poster there was a sword with a picture of Mecca and the fundamental principles of Islam were written.
 THERE IS NO GOD EXCEPT ALLAH, MUHAMMAD IS THE MESSENGER OF ALLAH.